maibennett/website_github/exampleSite/content/resources.md

 [![beamer_presentation](/images/beamer_presentation.png?raw=true)](https://github.com/paulgp/beamer-tips/blob/master/slides.pdf)

+##### How I do it

+Not that I'm a pro or anything like that, but I think my presentations do look pretty.
+Feel free to check out mi slides on my [presentation repository](https://slides.magdalenabennett.com), which include also the code to everything (though I will admit I need to do a better job at cleaning up the design part of the code).

 ## <a name="apps"></a>Apps

 Nothing to do with stats or econ or education, but some apps that are game changers: